daniaalnahdi/reCursor/README.md

 # reCursor
-A Google Chrome extension that changes your cursor to a theme of your choosing.
+A Google Chrome extension that changes your browser's cursor to a theme of your choosing.